(*) Last updated by James Pro on Sept 21th, 2018.

-We highly recommend top 3 BEST QUALITY boning knives for 2018:
+We highly recommend 3 BEST QUALITY boning knives for 2018:

-3 Best Boning Knives Reviews – All You Need To Know
+Boning Knife Reviews – All You Need To Know

-For the Gladiator series, its outstanding feature is its blade that is made of carbon German steel.
+For the Gladiator series, its outstanding feature is its blade that is made of German high carbon steel.

 - It is a flexible blade, 6 inches long.